Transcatheter Aortic-Valve Replacement for Asymptomatic Severe Aortic Stenosis (EARLY TAVR)

 Source: View publication →

-In patients with asymptomatic severe aortic stenosis, early intervention with transcatheter aortic-valve replacement (TAVR) significantly reduced the composite risk of death, stroke, or unplanned cardiovascular hospitalization compared to clinical surveillance over a median follow-up of 3.8 years.
+In patients with asymptomatic severe aortic stenosis, early intervention with TAVR significantly reduces the risk of death, stroke, or unplanned cardiovascular hospitalization compared to a strategy of guideline-recommended clinical surveillance.

 Key Findings